opportus/object-mapper/README.md

 If custom mapping strategy definition such as walked through in the previous "[custom automatic mapping](#custom-automatic-mapping)" chapter is impossible or unworthy, you can manually map the *source* to the *target*.

 There are two ways of defining manually the mapping.
-One way is [pretoloading mapping definitions](#mapping-preloading) and the second way is defining routes *on the go* via the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) API.
+One way is [preloading mapping definitions](#mapping-preloading) and the second way is defining routes *on the go* via the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) API.

 The [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) is an immutable service which implement a fluent interface.